patrice-conil/restdoc-helper/README.md

 ## Go further

-See the bundled springboot-sample to see how it works.
+See the springboot-sample to see how it works.

 ## Prerequisite